XynaxDev/XynaxDev/README.md

 <div align="center">
 <h2> 🧑‍💻 About Me</h2>

 Hey! 👋 I’m <b>Aakash</b>, also known as <b>Xynax</b>, a coder from India hooked on <b>Machine Learning</b> and <b>Data Science</b>.
 I dig into algorithms and data to create projects that solve problems and open new doors.
-When I’m not coding, I’m chilling with music or soaking up cinematography’s storytelling vibe.
+When I’m not coding, I’m chilling with music or soaking up cinematography’s storytelling vibe.<br>
 I’m experimenting with machine learning models and creating visuals to show data clearly.
 I’m working on improving my skills in artificial intelligence, data analysis, and web tools, and I want to team up with others on projects that use data to make a real impact.

 <h2 align="center">⚡Stats</h2>